dimjimitris/llm_gm_thesis/README.md

 This repository contains the codebase for the diploma thesis *"Probing LLM Counterfactual Reasoning in Game Theory"* of the author.
 That work takes a deeper look into reasoning abilities of Large Language Models in Games; discussing their emergency and techniques to trigger them.
 It establishes performance metrics for agents in Games.

 ## Author
-Dimitrios Georgousis, Electrical and Computer Engineering at NTUA
+Dimitrios Georgousis, Electrical and Computer Engineer at NTUA (MEng)

 ## Overview